MicrosoftDocs/windows-iot/windows-iot/iot-enterprise/Downloads.md

 ## 90-Day Evaluation
-You can try the free [Windows 10 IoT Enterprise 90 day Evaluation](https://www.microsoft.com/evalcenter/evaluate-windows-10-enterprise).
+You can download the free [90 day evaluation copy](https://www.microsoft.com/evalcenter/evaluate-windows-10-enterprise) of Windows 10 IoT Enterprise, which is available in the [Microsoft Evaluation Center](https://www.microsoft.com/evalcenter/).

 ## Windows IoT Distributor